open-data/ckanext-az-keyvault/README.md

 # ckanext-az-keyvault

-CKAN Extentsion for Azure Key Vault itegration.
+CKAN Extentsion for Azure Key Vault integration.
 This plugin provides the ability to store CKAN config option values in an Azure Key Vault.

 ## Requirements